 Section 301 of the Sarbanes-Oxley Act of 2002 requires U.S. securities exchanges and national securities associations to adopt listing standards requiring that audit committees of the boards of directors of listed public companies establish procedures for: (i) the receipt, retention, and treatment of complaints received by the issuer regarding accounting, internal accounting controls, or auditing matters; and (ii) the confidential, anonymous submission by employees of the issuer of concerns regarding questionable accounting or auditing matters.

-Audit committees must maintain procedures for the confidential, anonymous submission of concerns relating to questionable accounting or auditing matters by officers or employees of the issuer, investment adviser, administrator, principal underwriter, or any other provider of accounting related services (each, an “Interested Party” and collectively, the “Interested Parties”).
+Audit committees must maintain procedures for the confidential, anonymous submission of concerns relating to questionable accounting or auditing matters by officers or employees of the issuer, investment adviser, administrator, principal underwriter, or any other provider of accounting related services, as applicable (each, an “Interested Party” and collectively, the “Interested Parties”).

-This Whistleblower Policy has been adopted by each of the GSV Capital Corp. (the “Company”), GSV Asset Management, LLC, the Company’s investment adviser, and GSV Capital Service Company, LLC, the Company’s administrator (each, a “Covered Person”).
-Each Covered Person strives to create an environment in which officers and employees openly communicate with management regarding (i) potential violations of this Whistleblower Policy by an officer or employee of the Covered Person and (ii) complaints about accounting concerns by officers or employees of an Interested Party (hereinafter, collectively referred to as “Concerns”).
+This Whistleblower Policy has been adopted by GSV Capital Corp. (the Company).
+The Company strives to create an environment in which officers and employees openly communicate with management regarding (i) potential violations of this Whistleblower Policy by an officer or employee of the Company; (ii) complaints about accounting concerns by officers or employees of an Interested Party; and (iii) complaints and or concerns about violations of any applicable U.S. federal securities law1 (hereinafter, collectively referred to as Concerns).

-This policy applies to all officers and regular full-time, part-time and temporary employees of each Covered Person.
-Suspected Concerns of a Covered Person or another Interested Party or any of their respective officers, employees or agents must be reported immediately in accordance with this Whistleblower Policy.
+This policy applies to all officers and regular full-time, part-time and temporary employees of the Company.
+Suspected Concerns of the Company or another Interested Party or any of their respective officers, employees or agents must be reported immediately in accordance with this Whistleblower Policy.

-A Covered Person and its officers and employees may not discharge, demote, suspend, harass, intimidate, or in any other manner retaliate or discriminate against an officer or employee because the officer or employee (1) has provided information, caused information to be provided, or otherwise assisted in an investigation regarding any conduct which the officer or employee reasonably believes constitutes a Concern or (2) has filed, cause to be filed, testified, participated in or otherwise assisted in a proceeding filed or about to be filed relating to an alleged Concern.
+The Company and its officers and employees may not discharge, demote, suspend, threaten, harass, intimidate, or in any other manner retaliate or discriminate against an officer or employee because the officer or employee (1) has provided information, caused information to be provided, or otherwise assisted in an investigation regarding any conduct which the officer or employee reasonably believes constitutes a Concern or (2) has filed, caused to be filed, testified, participated in or otherwise assisted in a proceeding filed or about to be filed relating to an alleged Concern.

 Officers and employees are expected and encouraged to report incidents of alleged improper discharge, intimidation or discrimination as soon as possible in the manner described in this Whistleblower Policy.